sabaoonbedar/React-Laravel-CRUD-Cache-Memory/README.md

 # React-Laravel-CRUD-Cache-Memory
-The application holds, stores data using cache memory which will help the users to get response for their activities in less amount of time.
+The application stores data using cache memory which will help the users to get response for their activities in less amount of time.